grapeot/blog/content/small-world-panorama.md

 Tags: English, Image Processing, Tutorial
 Slug: build-small-world-fisheye-panorama
 Latex:
+Summary: Converting regular panoramas to small-world fisheye style using coordinate transformation from rectangular to polar coordinates, with nonlinear radius mapping to control the virtual camera height.

 Sometimes a small-world panorama is quite stunning.
 For comparison, a regular panorama is shown below.